In Marriage, Different Isn’t Wrong, It’s Just Different: 5 Transformational Lessons From a Half Century of Marriage

 There’s nothing like having the doctor place your first born in your arms and realizing that God used you two to create this little human being.
 This assignment demands that you and your spouse must be in agreement about how you are going to raise your children … in spite of your differences!

 You may have read about a project we completed early in our parenting years called “The Core Values Project."
-For more on this project click here or purchase The Art of Parenting to see our list of 40 Core Values we sought to build into our children.
+For more on this project click here or purchase our book The Art of Parenting to see our list of 40 Core Values we sought to build into our children.
 In a nutshell, what we did was go on a two-night retreat and hammered out our core values together.
 We each made a list of our top 10 core values and ranked them in importance.
 We discussed our lists, and then we did the hard work of reducing these down to “OUR TOP 5 CORE VALUES.”

 That became our “north star” as we made decisions while raising our six children.
 Our discovery?
 Our differences complemented one another as we raised our children.